cameronneylon/barcelona-declaration-website/content/background_and_context.md

 Openness of research information ensures that all stakeholders have full access to information that is of relevance to them.
 This is vital for high-quality decision making in science.
 It also enables information from different sources to be linked and integrated, so that decision making can take full advantage of all available information and can be based on a diversity of perspectives and an inclusive understanding of the issues at stake.
 In addition, when researchers or research organizations perform additional data curation, the enriched information resulting from this can again be shared openly, enabling everyone to benefit from it.
 In a research assessment context, openness of research information guarantees that not only those performing an assessment but also those being assessed have access to all ‘evidence’ considered in the assessment, offering the transparency and accountability that are crucial to foster responsible assessment practices.

+{{<picture "/images/quote_dacos.jpg" "/images/quote_dacos_darkmode.jpg" "A photo of Marin Dacos, French Coordinator for Open Science with an accompanying quote: The declaration is fully aligned with the 20201 European Council Conclusions which were released under French Presidency.
+The Council conclusions indeed state that data and bibliographic databases used for research assessment should, in principle, be openly accessible and that tools and technical systems should enable transparency.
+It is also very well aligned with the 2016 French Law that is commonly referred to as Digital Republic Law" >}}

 {{< rawhtml >}}
 <br>
 <hr class="small">